-IV.
+VI.
 RISK MANAGEMENT

-- 21. In accordance with the Insurance Code of Conduct, insurers must establish sound and effective ERM frameworks that are proportional to their risk profile.
-The framework should facilitate effective and efficient operations in line with the nature, scale and complexity of the insurance business in regard to climate risk exposures. - 22.
-The Authority is of the view that a risk appetite on climate risk needs to be adopted by insurers and, as a result, identification and assessment, risk management and monitoring, risk escalation, and reporting measures will be required to be fully embedded into their ERM frameworks to manage the risk.
+- 25. In accordance with the Insurance Code of Conduct, insurers must establish sound and effective ERM frameworks that are proportional to their risk profile.
+The framework should facilitate effective and efficient operations in line with the nature, scale and complexity of the insurance business in regard to climate risk exposures. - 26.
+The Authority is of the view that a risk appetite on climate risk needs to be adopted by insurers.
+Therefore, identification and assessment, risk management and monitoring, risk escalation and reporting measures will be required to be fully embedded into their ERM frameworks to manage the risk.
 In this regard, such measures should include appropriate considerations for material climate-related risks.